danielharding3/SongLibrary/README.md

 # SongLibrary
-cs213 project 1
+cs213 collaborative project 1

+This was a collaborative project consisting of myself and Connor Magee.
 The purpose of this project was to create a Song Library GUI using JavaFX with an FXML file.
 The GUI includes a ListView of the songs along with Text Fields and Buttons to add CRUD functionality.